openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

    structure that are to be omitted if the rule is not fulfilled.
 If `what` is not defined, the element specified in `loc` is omitted.

+The `else` action MUST be triggered when

-If the element indicated by `loc` does not exist, the `else` action MUST be triggered.
-This includes the case when the element was removed by a previously executed `omit` rule.
+ * the element indicated by `loc` does not exist,
+ * the element was removed by a previously executed `omit` rule, or
+ * the user does not consent to the release of the claim.

 Additionally, depending on the value of `match`, the following matches MUST be
 performed:

- * If `match` is `oidc`, the value of the claim indicated by `loc` is matched against `value` or `values` provided in the claim request as defined in [@!OpenID], Section 5.5.1.
+ * `oidc`: The value of the claim indicated by `loc` is matched against `value` or `values` provided in the claim request as defined in [@!OpenID], Section 5.5.1.
 In the example above, the `family_name` claim would be matched against `nonexistent_family_name`.
 The `else` action MUST be triggered if the value of the claim does not match the requested value or values.
 If neither `value` nor `values` was defined for the respective claim, an `invalid_request` error MUST be returned.
- * If `match` is `schema`, the JSON Schema `schema` element MUST apply to the JSON structure under the element indicated by `loc`.
+ * `schema`: The JSON Schema `schema` element MUST apply to the JSON structure under the element indicated by `loc`.
 In the example above, the schema would be applied to the whole `claims` object under `verified_claims`.
 The `else` action MUST be triggered if the schema does not apply.
- * If `match` is `exists`, no additional matches are performed.
+ * `exists`: No additional matches are performed.

 The SAO rules provided MUST be executed first for all `id_token` rules and then for all `userinfo` rules.
-Within each response type, the SAO rules MUST be executed in the order they are provided in the request.
+Within each delivery type, the SAO rules MUST be executed in the order they are provided in the request.
 If an `abort` action is triggered, the transaction MUST be aborted and remaining SAO rules MUST NOT be executed.
-If an `omit` action is triggered, the respective elements MUST be omitted from the response and no further SAO rules MUST be executed for the respective response type.
+If an `omit` action is triggered, the respective elements MUST be omitted from the response; further SAO rules MUST be executed.
+Note that `omit` is scoped to the respective delivery type, i.e., an element that was omitted from the `id_token` response can still be present in the `userinfo` response if it was requested for both delivery types.

+In Example 1, data would be processed as follows:

+ 1. If the `birthdate` claim is not available or the birthdate is not a string with the value `1900-01-01`, the `verified_claims/claims` object is omitted from the response.
+Since the `verified_claims` element may not be used without the `claims` subelement, the whole `verified_claims` object is omitted.
+ 2. If the `family_name` is not available as a verified claim or it does not match the string `nonexistent_family_name`, the `verified_claims` object is omitted from the response.
+ 3. If the `postal_code` is not available in the `address` object, the transaction is aborted.

 ### Interoperability with OIDC Rules